Non-collapsed finite time singularities of the Ricci flow on compact K\"ahler surfaces are of Type I: Introduction

 In Proposition \ref{finiteorb}, we prove that $E$ is compact in the following way.
 For the sake of a contradiction we assume that $E$ is unbounded.
 Then Proposition \ref{bigcurve} shows that the connectedness of $\widetilde{E}$ would give an unbounded connected component of $E$.
 Combining Bamler's partial regularity theory for $X$ (cf.~Proposition \ref{highcurvaturesmall}) together with lower volume bounds for holomorphic curves (cf.~Proposition \ref{arealowerbound}) then shows that $E$ would have infinite volume.
 This contradicts the fact that $E$, as a limit of Type I rescalings of $\widetilde{E}$, has finite volume, leading to the desired conclusion.
 In particular, since the singularities of $X$ are isolated and are contained in $E$, $X$ has only finitely many orbifold singularities.

 In Section 4, we first show in Proposition \ref{nosteadies} that every steady gradient K\"ahler-Ricci soliton surface that arises as a Ricci flow singularity model is ALE Calabi-Yau.
 This is used in the proof of Theorem \ref{bddcurve}, where $X$ is shown to have bounded curvature.
 To this end, one considers the curvature blowup rates of $X$ near spatial infinity.
-If the curvature blows up faster than the distance squared from a basepoint, then a rescaled pointed limit at infinity is an ALE Calabi-Yau manifold due to the finiteness of the orbifold singularities established in Section 3.
-Thus, there is a corresponding domain in $X$ diffeomorphic to an ALE Calabi-Yau manifold asymptotic at infinity to $\mathbb{C}^2/\Gamma$ for some $\Gamma$.
-This domain can be chosen to embed smoothly into $\mathcal{V}\setminus \widetilde{E}$, where $\mathcal{V}$ is a neighborhood of $\widetilde{E}$ and is diffeomorphic to the total space of $\mathcal{O}_{\mathbb{P}^1}(-1)\to\mathbb{P}^{1}$.
-A topological argument then results in a contradiction.
+If the curvature blows up faster than the distance squared from a basepoint, then a rescaled pointed limit at infinity is a non-flat ALE Calabi-Yau manifold due to the finiteness of the orbifold singularities established in Section 3.
+Thus, there is a corresponding domain in $X$ diffeomorphic to an ALE Calabi-Yau manifold asymptotic at infinity to $\mathbb{C}^2/\Gamma$ for some $\Gamma \subseteq U(2)$. { Thus, an unbounded number of disjoint copies of this ALE manifold embed smoothly into $\widetilde{M}$.
+A topological argument due to \cite{CFSZ} then yields a contradiction.}

 If the curvature blows up precisely at a quadratic rate, then a rescaled pointed limit is a non-collapsed steady gradient K\"ahler-Ricci soliton.
 Proposition \ref{nosteadies} rules out this case.
 If the curvature blows up slower than quadratically, then we show that a limit at infinity splits isometrically.
 Appealing to the classification of three-dimensional $\kappa$-solutions rules out this case as well.
 In conclusion, we find that $X$ has bounded curvature.
+In passing, we note that the proof of Theorem \ref{bddcurve} can be combined with the fact that smooth shrinking gradient K\"ahler-Ricci solitons are quasiprojective \cite[Theorem 1.1]{JunshengSong} to give a new proof of the fact that all shrinking gradient K\"ahler-Ricci soliton surfaces have bounded curvature \cite{LiWang}.
+The details we provide in Theorem \ref{2d}.